 The in-plan annual deductible does not apply to services that have a copayment.
 You do not have to meet the in-plan deductible before receiving the copayment benefit.
 The copayments do not count towards the deductible.
-The deductible and copayments, except for prescription drug and vision exam copayments, count towards the out-of-pocket maximum.
+The deductible and copayments count towards the out-of-pocket maximum.